alexkataev/Case-Study-UCI-Bank-Marketing-Dataset/README.md

 # Case-Study-UCI-Bank-Marketing-Dataset

-So this is a case study using the UCI Bank Marketing Dataset.
+So this is a case based on a UCI Bank Marketing Dataset.
 This case study will consist of several parts.

 The following information is drawn for the most part from the UCI Machine Learning Repository: [https://archive.ics.uci.edu/ml/datasets/bank+marketing](https://archive.ics.uci.edu/ml/datasets/bank+marketing)